1cosmologist/skyplot/docs/usage.rst

 ``rc_context`` to apply a style locally.
 For Cartopy projections, also set the ``"geo"`` spine explicitly: it is the map boundary and is separate from the normal Matplotlib axes spines.
 The colorbar is an additional axes, so its spines, ticks, and label need the same foreground color.
+Here the map is Galactic coordinates while the mask is in Celestial coordinates.

 .. code-block:: python